opensfcc/sfcc_developers_core/README.md

 - [X] Execute Server Side JavaScript on your Sandbox in your favorite browser
 - [X] No Site Preferences or Misc Imports Required, just drop in and go
-- [X] Safety Measures to prevent running in Production and Staging Environments
+- [X] Safety Measures to prevent running in Production Environments

 Installation
 ---